Medeli

 An adjustable-height bench helps maintain proper posture during long practice sessions.

 The DEP-60 scores higher in Portability, while the SP201 edges ahead in Beginner.
+The DEP-60 costs $51 less.
 Choose the DEP-60 if you prioritize portability.

 Medeli SP201 →The DEP-60 scores higher in Beginner and Portability and Value.
+The DEP-60 costs $51 less.
 Choose the DEP-60 if you prioritize beginner-friendly features.

 Ringway RP35 →The DEP-60 scores higher in Beginner and Value.
 Choose the DEP-60 if you prioritize beginner-friendly features.